Many or all companies we feature compensate us. Compensation and editorial

 4. “Rental income” scam offers

 Some scammers dangle the idea of turning your timeshare into passive income.
-They’ll say they can rent it out for you—often at inflated prices—and promise you an easy payout.
+They’ll say they can rent it out for you, often at inflated prices, and promise you an easy payout.
 All they need is an upfront “marketing fee” or “rental guarantee deposit.”

 The catch?
 There’s no renter or payout.
 Once you send the money, the scammer disappears.
+This is one of the most widespread timeshare rental scams, preying on owners who hope to offset maintenance fees with rental income.

 • Guaranteed income or high rental returns that seem too good to be true